 And I was amazed by this orange chicken rice!
 I was given the options for curry or orange sauce and I opted for the latter.
 It is common to find lemon chicken rice in Singapore and most places in Malaysia, but using orange with fried chicken was to be my first trying.
 The orange sauce added some citrus flavour and sweetness to the chicken rice.

-One of the specialty coffee in Taiping that is a must-try is the hor ga sai ("tiger bites lion", or 虎咬狮 — a Hokkien way of implying "mixed things") where local coffee is added with chocolate powder (locally known as "Milo" due to the brand of the choc powder used).
-Hor ga sai is similar to caffe mocha except that it uses traditional-style coffee and without milk.
+One of the special coffees in Taiping that is a must-try is the hor ka sai ("tiger bites lion", or 虎咬狮 — a Hokkien way of implying "mixed things") where local coffee is added with chocolate powder (locally known as "Milo" due to the brand of the choc powder used).
+Hor ka sai is similar to caffe mocha except that it uses traditional coffee and without milk.
 The strong flavours of both the chocolate and coffee are distinctive in the mouth at every sip.

-Tai Chien is one of the coffee shops in Taiping that sells this uniquely-Taiping coffee.
+Tai Chien is one of the coffee shops in Taiping that sells this Taiping-special coffee.

 2. Restoran Yut Sun (日新茶餐室)